Gai Jatra

 Gai Jatra (गाईजात्रा), also known by its endonym Sa Paru (Nepal Bhasa: सा पारु), is a Nepalese festival celebrated mainly in the Kathmandu valley by the Newar people.
 The festival is celebrated in honour of their immediate relatives who have died during the previous year.
-Various groups of children dressed up as cows and in other comedic drags are organized throughout various cities.
+Various groups of children dressed up as cows and in other religious drags are organized throughout various cities.

 It is generally celebrated in the month of Bhadra (August/September).
 The date is set according to the lunar Nepal Samabat calendar and falls on the first day of the dark fortnight of the month of Gunla.

 Origin

 Gai Jatra was started by King Pratap Malla during his reign from 1641 to 1671 AD.
 His teenage son Chakravartendra Malla died an untimely death and the queen grieved the loss of her son.
-King Pratap Malla started this tradition to both help ascend his son to the next life and also to cheer the grieving queen and families of those whose loved ones had passed away.
+King Pratap Malla started this tradition to help ascend his son to the next life and cheer the grieving queen and families of those whose loved ones had died.

 Etymology

-The festival is known as Sa Paru in Nepal Bhasa.
+The festival is Sa Paru in Nepal Bhasa.
 In Nepal Bhasa, Sa translates to cow and Paru translate to Pratipada tithi (the first day of the fortnight, according to Hindu calendar system).
 The festival is called this because it is celebrated on Bhadra māsa śukla pakṣa pratipada tithi and the children dress as cows.
 It is popularly known as Gai Jatra (lit. cow carnival) in the Nepali language and across other parts of Nepal and the world.